qeaml/bs/README.md

 obj: '' # where to place compiled object files. if this is omitted, bin is used
         # instead.

-libs: [] # list of libraries to link against, just their names, like "SDL2":
+lib: [] # list of libraries to link against, just their names, like "SDL2":
         # no extensions. this may be omitted for empty lists

 incl: [] # paths to add to the include search paths. this may be omitted for
          # empty lists
 ```

 ## Usage

+### Building a project

 To build whatever project is in the working directory: